 - Use a dedicated servo control shield or breakout board, offloading that task from the processor so interrupts are a non-issue.

 - Use a hardware-PWM-based servo library rather than the stock Arduino Servo library.
 This can provide rock-steady servo timing without interrupts, but can only control a very limited number of servos (2-3), and only on very specific pins.
-PWMServo appears to handle this…download “Paul’s version 2 library” from that page.

 NeoPixels receive data from a fixed-frequency 800 KHz datastream (except for “V1” Flora pixels, which use 400 KHz).
-One bit therefore requires 1/800,000 sec — 1.25 microseconds.
+Each bit of data therefore requires 1/800,000 sec — 1.25 microseconds.
 One pixel requires 24 bits (8 bits each for red, green blue) — 30 microseconds.
 After the last pixel’s worth of data is issued, the stream must stop for at least 50 microseconds for the new colors to “latch.”

 For a strip of 100 pixels, that’s (100 * 30) + 50, or 3,050 microseconds.
 1,000,000 / 3,050 = 328 updates per second, approximately.

 That’s only the time needed to push the bits down the wire.
 The actual refresh rate will be something less than this, and can’t be estimated as a single number for all cases.
 It takes time to process each “frame” of animation.
 How much time depends on the complexity of the math and the efficiency of the code (for example, floating-point calculations can be relatively slow).
-The technique above gives a maximum theoretical rate, but that’s just a starting point.
+The formula above gives a maximum theoretical rate, but that’s just a starting point.
 Reality in some cases could fall an order of magnitude (or more) below this.

 For exploratory benchmarking, you can always write code as if a large number of pixels were present, and time the result.
 The extra output bits will simply be ignored by the strip (or you can even test with no NeoPixels connected at all).